jupyter-vim/jupyter-vim/README.rst

 By default, vim-ipython activates the custom completefunc globally.
 Sometimes, having a completefunc breaks other plugins' completions.
 Putting the line ``let g:ipy_completefunc = 'local'`` in one's vimrc will activate the IPython-based completion only for current buffer.
+Putting ``let g:ipy_completefunc = 'omni'`` will set the omnifunc option for the current buffer.
 Setting `g:ipy_completefunc` to anything other than `'local'` or `'global'` disables it altogether.

 **NEW since IPython 0.13**